This Appliance Repair Business is Turning Work Down—No Marketing Budget Required

 Soon after, Garrett and Audra settled into a process that worked for them.

 “We would use carbon copies, I would map jobs out on Google, and then I would copy the link and email to myself every day,” she recalls.
 “As well, I’d create a Microsoft Word agenda, and I’d print it off to go on top of Garrett’s work orders for the day, so he’d know he’s going here at 8, here at 10.”

 We count five separate steps and programs just to set up a schedule for one day!

 “That’s where Jobber saved us so much time,” says Audra.
 “I don’t have to type out everyone’s name every day, their address, their appliances—it was a b-word!”

 Back to the future—with Jobber

-Ask Audra what got her looking into a solution like Jobber and she’ll be the first to admit it wasn’t by choice.
+Ask Audra what got her looking into a solution like Jobber for her appliance repair business and she’ll be the first to admit it wasn’t by choice.

 “We kind of got forced into Jobber,” she says.
 “Our regional service manager at InSinkErator said ‘InSinkErator really wants everyone to use Jobber.’
 And I said, ‘I can’t handle that transfer,’ and it really was stressful for me at that time.”